 The Evolution of BLE Technology

 In fact, the BLE we know today was originally a project called ‘Wibree’ designed by Nokia before it was adopted by the SIG (Bluetooth Special Internet Group).
-While there is a lot of overlap between BLE and Bluetooth Classic, it’s worth noting that BLE isn’t an refined version of the original Bluetooth – Bluetooth Classic, but rather a new technology that leverages the Bluetooth brand to focus on IoT applications where data transmission over short range could use the least amount of energy.
+While there is a lot of overlap between BLE and Bluetooth Classic, it’s worth noting that BLE isn’t a refined version of the original Bluetooth – Bluetooth Classic, but rather a new technology that leverages the Bluetooth brand to focus on IoT applications where data transmission over short-range could use the least amount of energy.

 Advantages and Disadvantages of Bluetooth Low Energy